PedroEdu6786/delta-data-lake/README.md

 - **Improvements**: Migrate entirely to python for query parsing/validations, add support for more SQL dialects, add support for more complex queries (UNIONS, JOINS, etc.)

 ### 3. Nestjs
-Technology of choice due to familiarity to it, removes complexity on authentication management, easy to scale and maintain.
+Technology of choice due to **familiarity** to it, removes complexity on authentication management, easy to scale and maintain.
 - **Improvements**: Migrate to Fastify due to easiness on query management implementations.

 ### 4. AWS
 - **Performance**: Left MaxResults for Athena as 5 so the stream is more visible with less data.

-## Challenge Aspects Addressed

-### 1. Microservices Communication
-- **Solution**: HTTP-based REST API calls between services
-- **Benefits**: Simple, well-understood protocol with built-in error handling

-### 2. Authentication & Authorization
-- **Solution**: JWT tokens with role-based permissions
-- **Benefits**: Stateless, scalable, and secure
+-
+### 5. Cache and Kafka
+This wasn't part of my implementation due to time availability on my part, but felt like I should mentioned it since it's a very straight forward implementation.
+- **Cache**: This would've been easily implemented using Redis or any other cache solution on microservice-a to store the current user permission's tables, so it doesn't need to query the database every time.
+- **Kafka**: This could've been added on both microservices, for microservice-b would've required an endpoint to update a user's access permissions to a table and emit an event into kafka, and microservice-a would've subscribed to that topic to update it's cache and invalidate it's cache.
+Making the next request require to query the DB and check if the user has access to the tables.

 ## Getting Started